MrJack91/bible_search/README.md

 # bible_search
-information retrieval as bible search
+Information retrieval for a bible search.
+Based on Apache Lucene.